bossmido/tag-surfer/README.md

 ## Installation

-First thing, check if your system meets these requirements:
+First thing, check if your system meets the following requirements:

 * Linux, Mac OS, Windows
 * Vim 7.3+ compiled with python 2.x